sureshvenkatesan1/usingJFrogCLI/Xray/sbom/sbom_of_repo_artifacts/sbom_sw_components_report_for_repos.md

 # SBOM Software Components Report Generator

-This script generates an HTML report analyzing Software Bill of Materials (SBOM) components across multiple repositories in JFrog Artifactory.
+The [sbom_sw_components_report_for_repos.py](sbom_sw_components_report_for_repos.py) script generates an HTML report analyzing Software Bill of Materials (SBOM) components across multiple repositories in JFrog Artifactory.
 It provides insights into repositories and artifacts that have fewer components than a specified threshold.

 ## Features